PMBR SELF-ASSESSMENT COURSE FAQs

-Illinois-licensed attorneys that are representing private clients but who do not have malpractice insurance at the time of registering for 2018 must complete a four-hour interactive, online self-assessment course regarding the operation of their law firm.
-This requirement must be met in order to register for 2019.
+Illinois-licensed attorneys that are representing private clients but who do not have malpractice insurance at the time of registering for 2020 must complete a four-hour interactive, online self-assessment course ("course") regarding the operation of their law firm.
+This requirement must be met in order to register for 2021.

 If you have recently retired from your firm but are still representing at least one private client, then you are subject to this rule.

 If you are a government lawyer, a public defender, a prosecutor or corporate in-house counsel, then you are not subject to this requirement unless you represent at least one private client outside the scope of your primary employment.

 If you are on Retired or Inactive registration status, then you are not subject to this rule.

 No. Lawyers that are representing private clients can choose either to take the course or to obtain malpractice insurance.

 If the lawyer obtains malpractice insurance before the 2021 registration deadline, the lawyer will not be required to take the course.

 Lawyers who do not maintain malpractice insurance must complete the course every two years.

 Yes.
 All lawyers can take the entire course consisting of 8 modules or any of the 8 modules and receive CLE credit.

 The course must be completed by the 2021 registration deadline unless the lawyer obtains malpractice insurance by that time.